Top Oz Tours offers a great range of New Zealand tours and experiences. You can browse the options here.

 The Valley is best known for cool climate rieslings and pinot noirs, and producers of note include Waipara Springs, Greystone Wines, and Waipara Hills.
 With its manicured gardens and ornamental lake, not to mention a wonderful range of award-winning vintages, Pegasus Bay is a stand-out stop.

-A four-hour drive across the Canterbury Plains and the Mackenzie region, via stunning Lake Tekapo, will bring you to Aoraki/Mount Cook National Park.
-As the name suggests, its home to New Zealand’s highest mountain
+A four-hour drive across the Canterbury Plains and the Mackenzie region — via stunning Lake Tekapo — will bring you to Aoraki/Mount Cook National Park.
+As the name suggests, it’s home to the highest mountain in New Zealand.
+Consider staying at least one night so that you have time to appreciate the majesty of this extraordinary natural setting.

-Activities and accommodation are based around Mount Cook Village.
-Adventure activities include hiking the 3/4-hour Hooker Valley with its three exciting swing bridges.
-From September to May, Glacier Explorers runs boat trips to the Tasman Glacier.
-More sedate activities include stargazing.
-The crisp clear skies over the national park are perfect for losing yourself in the Milky Way.
+Most activities and accommodation options are based in and around Mount Cook Village.
+If you’re feeling fit, consider hiking the ten-kilometre Hooker Valley Track with its three swing bridges.
+For something a bit more sedate, Glacier Explorers runs boat trips out to the Tasman Glacier from September to May.
+Stargazing is a popular evening pastime, as the crisp clear skies over the national park are perfect for viewing the Milky Way.

-Be sure to make a stop at the pretty stone Church of the Good Shepherd by Lake Tekapo.
+Be sure to make a stop at the pretty Church of the Good Shepherd by Lake Tekapo on your way back to Christchurch.
 It’s not hard to see why this is one of New Zealand’s most photographed locations!

-If you are planning to do all four of our suggested road trips, you’ll need a vehicle for at least six days.
-That takes into account overnight stays in Kaikoura and Mount Cook Village, so that you can really immerse yourself in the landscapes and enjoy some of the local attractions we’ve mentioned.
+If you’re planning to do all four of our suggested road trips, you’ll need a vehicle for at least six days.
+That takes into account overnight stays in Kaikoura and Mount Cook Village.
 Roadside Assistance is included in the cost of your Christchurch car hire.

 This post was published thanks to Discover Cars.